joe-granick/zettelkasten_2/reference/Wengrow 2020.md

 	traverse_print(node.right_child)
 ```
 ![[binary search tree preorder traversal.svg]]
-5. What order would the tree below print using a [[postorder traversak]]defined by the code below
+5. What order would the tree below print using a [[postorder traversal]]defined by the code below
 ```python
 #postorder traversal
 def traverse_print(node):